errbotio/errbot/docs/user_guide/interaction.rst

 .. note::
     Please pay attention when you install a plugin, it may have additional dependencies.
-If the plugin contains a `requirements.txt` file then Err wil automatically check the requirements listed within and warn you when you are missing any.
+If the plugin contains a `requirements.txt` file then Errbot will automatically check the requirements listed within and warn you when you are missing any.